-The Department embraces the tripartite mission of the Medical College of Georgia i.e. clinical service, education and research.
-The Department of Pathology (Anatomic and Clinical Pathology) has 29 full-time faculty with primary academic appointments within the Department.
-This includes 12 research faculty as well as two faculty members based at the Athens Campus.
-Additionally 4 part-time faculty provide specialized areas of expertise within clinical areas.
-Clinical services are delivered primarily to AUHealth’s 478 bed adult hospital and the 154 bed Children’s Medical center.
-The Department also operates Georgia Esoteric Molecular Laboratory an independently licensed and CLIA certified reference laboratory which provides esoteric molecular testing and Pathology consultation services for hospitals and physicians, Approximately 1.3 million clinical laboratory procedures and 13,500 surgical specimens are processed annually.
-With specialty trained experts in almost every area of anatomic and clinical pathology we provide diagnostic and consultative services, facilitating key clinical decisions.
+The Department embraces the tripartite mission of the Medical College of Georgia i.e. clinical service, education, and research.
+The Department of Pathology (Anatomic and Clinical Pathology) has 22 clinical faculty, including 2 members based at the Athens Campus, and 6 research faculty.
+Clinical services are delivered primarily to AU Medical Center's 478 bed adult hospital and the 154 bed Children’s Hospital of Georgia.
+The Department also operates Georgia Esoteric Molecular Laboratory, an independently licensed and CLIA certified reference laboratory, which provides esoteric molecular testing and pathology consultation services for hospitals and physicians.
+Approximately 1.3 million clinical laboratory procedures and 13,500 surgical specimens are processed annually.
+With specialty trained experts in almost every area of anatomic and clinical pathology, we provide diagnostic and consultative services, facilitating key clinical decisions.

-As academic faculty we shoulder the responsibility to provide a learning experience for students and residents that will catapult them into the professional arena as well-trained, knowledgeable, inquiring medical graduates and competent, compassionate, intellectually mature physicians.
+As academic faculty, we shoulder the responsibility to provide a learning experience for students and residents that will catapult them into the professional arena as well-trained, knowledgeable, inquiring medical graduates and competent, compassionate, intellectually mature physicians.
 The Department plays a key role in the education of medical students with maximal interactions during the Phase 2.
 No longer a ‘stand alone’ course, instruction in Pathology is fully integrated as part of the Cellular and Systems Disease States in concert with medical microbiology and pharmacology.
-The Department also offers a number of electives for 3rd and 4th yr. students.
-The Graduate medical education program includes 12 residents and 2 fellows.
-Trainees participate in all activities within the Department, obtaining requisite competencies through a of graduated responsibilities as they progress towards their career goal of becoming competent diagnosticians and independent pathologists, whether it is in academic or community practice.
+The Department also offers a number of electives for 3rd and 4th year students.
+The Graduate Medical Education program includes 12 residents and 2 fellows.
+Trainees participate in all activities within the Department, obtaining requisite competencies through graduated responsibilities as they progress towards their career goal of becoming competent diagnosticians and independent pathologists, whether in an academic or community practice.